MathematicGuy/RemoteObsidian/Artificial Intelligence/Lesson 2 - Newton's Method.md

 ![[Pasted image 20241001150513.png]]
 ![[Pasted image 20241001150540.png]]
-now let Iterate again, and repeat it until we reach the minimum point (very close to the actual 0).
+Now let Iterate again, and repeat it until we reach the minimum point (very close to the actual 0)
 ![[Pasted image 20241001150558.png]]
 ![[Pasted image 20241001150646.png]]
 > This is incredibly fast for finding the minimum point of higher dimension function.